5.3 Dark Current and Hot Pixels

 5.3.1 Dark Current

-Superdark reference files are generated on a daily basis, with typically between 10 - 18 dark images (acquired over 4-5 days) in each superdark.
-The individual darks are recalibrated with the latest superbias file and most recent calwf3 software version, stacked to remove cosmic rays, and converted from DN to e-/sec.
-Any pixels with values > 54 e-/hr are considered hot; their values are left unchanged in the science extension and flagged with a value of 16 in the DQ extension which is propagated into the final science image *_flt.fits DQ extensions.
-In this way, observers can decide whether to ignore hot pixels (for instructions on how to control which bit masks are used during drizzling, please consult the HST DrizzlePac Handbook) or to allow the dark subtraction to stand.
-Because the mean dark current in the WFC3 CCDs is so low (~10e-/hr/pixel in early-2021) it is very difficult to achieve, with only 10-18 dark images, a useful signal-to-noise for pixels that have normal levels of dark current.
+Superdark reference files are generated on a daily basis, with typically between 10 - 18 individual dark images (acquired over 4-5 days) contributing to each superdark.
+The individual darks are recalibrated with the appropriate superbias and post-flash files (see Section 3.2.8 for more information on post-flash) using the most recent calwf3 software version, stacked to remove cosmic rays, and converted from DN to e-/sec.
+Any pixels with values > 54 e-/hr are considered hot; their values are left unchanged in the science extension and flagged with a value of 16 in the DQ extension, which is propagated into the final science image DQ extensions.
+In this way, observers can decide whether to ignore hot pixels or to allow the dark subtraction to stand (for instructions on how to control which bit masks are used during drizzling, please consult the HST DrizzlePac Handbook).
+Because the mean dark current in the WFC3 CCDs is low (~11 e-/hr/pixel in early-2024) it is very difficult to achieve a useful signal-to-noise for pixels that have normal levels of dark current with data from only 10-18 individual dark frames.
 Subtracting these uncertain values from science images during calwf3 processing would introduce noise into the calibrated images.
-Therefore, all good (non-hot) pixels in the SCI extensions of superdark reference images are set to an anneal-cycle-averaged value.
-In other words, each good pixel in the superdark reference image is set to the average value of that pixel over all individual darks in an anneal cycle (about 100 frames) in the chip.
+Therefore, all cold pixels in the SCI extensions of superdark reference images are set to an anneal-cycle-averaged value.
+In other words, each good pixel in the superdark reference image is set to the average value of that pixel over all individual darks taken in an anneal cycle (about 100 frames).
 The generation of the dark calibration reference files is described in detail in WFC3 ISR 2016-08.
-Users can verify whether the darkfile most appropriate to their observations has been installed for pipeline use in several different ways:
+Users can verify whether the superdark file most appropriate to their observations has been installed for pipeline use in two different ways:

 5.3.2 Hot Pixels

 Two types of bad pixels are routinely monitored using on-orbit WFC3 data: hot pixels and dead pixels.
 Hot pixels, i.e., those pixels with a higher than normal dark current, are identified in dark frames using a threshold of 0.015 e-/sec (54 e-/hr).
 The cutoff was chosen based on the tail of the dark histogram in early on-orbit data (see Figure 5.1) as well as visual examination of the dark frames.
 The number of hot pixels increases over time due to on-orbit radiation damage.
-Periodic anneal procedures, where the UVIS detector is warmed to ~20C, successfully fix a percentage of the hot pixels.
-Hot pixel locations and levels are provided in the UVIS superdark reference files which are subtracted from science data although dithering can mitigate their effect as well.
+Periodic anneal procedures, where the UVIS detector is warmed to ~20°C, successfully fix a percentage of the hot pixels.
+Hot pixel locations and levels are provided by the UVIS superdark reference files, although dithering can mitigate their effect as well.

 Dead pixels, specifically dead columns, are identified through visual inspection of both individual and stacks of internal frames.
 Bad pixel locations are propagated into the bad pixel mask (header keyword BPIXTAB and the file name *_bpx.fits) that is applied by calwf3 in the standard data reduction pipeline.
-Currently, there are ~8000 dead pixels in chip 1 (amps A and B) and ~16000 in chip 2 (amps C and D).
+Currently, there are ~8000 dead pixels in chip 1 (amps A and B) and ~16000 in chip 2 (amps C and D); these comprise ~0.1% and 0.2% of each chip, respectively.

 Figure 5.1: Histograms of three dark images (hot pixel threshold of 0.015 e-/sec marked with vertical dotted line).

-The WFC3 CCD detectors degrade over time due to exposure to the space environment.
-This damage manifests itself in the darks as an increase in the number of individual hot pixels as well as in an overall higher dark current (CTE losses, another manifestation of damage, is discussed in Chapter 6).
-Based on a fit to non-post-flashed dark frames taken since launch, the median dark current (excluding hot pixels) is increasing by ~0.5 e-/hr/pixel/year and is currently at ~10 e-/hr/pixel in 2021 (Figure 5.2).
-The number of permanent hot pixels, i.e., pixels that the anneals are unable to fix, is growing by about 35/chip/day, or 0.05-0.1% per month.
+As discussed above, the WFC3 CCD detectors degrade over time due to exposure to the space environment.
+This damage manifests itself in the darks as an increase in the number of individual hot pixels as well as in an overall higher dark current (CTE loss, another manifestation of damage, is discussed in more detail in Chapter 6).
+Based on a fit to non-post-flashed dark frames taken since launch, the median dark current (excluding hot pixels) is increasing by ~0.5 e-/hr/pixel/year and is currently at ~11 e-/hr/pixel in 2024 (Figure 5.2).
+The number of permanent hot pixels, i.e., pixels that the anneals are unable to restore to normal levels, are growing by about 35/chip/day, or 0.05-0.1% per month.

 Figure 5.2: UVIS hot pixels and dark current over time

-At top: Percent of UVIS hot pixels (>0.015 e-/s) as a function of time for Chip 1 (top left) and Chip 2 (right).
-At bottom: median UVIS dark current (e-/hr) as a function of time.
-The green vertical line (Nov 8, 2012) marks the start of 12 e- post-flash and the yellow vertical line (Nov 12, 2020) marks the start of 20 e- post-flash for UVIS dark frames (see text).
-Monthly anneal intervals are marked by the grey and white regions.
-The red vertical lines mark SIC & DH failures.
-The plots include data up to June 13th 2021.
+Top row: Percent of UVIS hot pixels (>0.015 e-/s) as a function of time for Chip 1 (left) and Chip 2 (right).
+Bottom row: median UVIS dark current (e-/hr) as a function of time.
+The changes to the post-flash levels for UVIS dark frames are marked by vertical lines.
+The plots include data up to March 31, 2024.

 5.3.3 Pixel Stability